 I will describe ABR’s way of thinking by using inflatable advertising dolls.

 A proper combination of power on the inside (via the fan) and a not-too-rigid plastic sleeve on the outside makes both movement and posture possible.
-If the dolls are more slanted, the air will need to be pumped harder from the inside.
+If the dolls are more slanted, the air needs to be pumped harder from the inside.
 And the “fan” that does this, is mainly a better respiration of the child.
-To achieve better breathing you will have to strengthen all connective tissues in and around alveoli, abdominal organs, muscle tissue, blood vessels, nerves, subcutaneous and deep in the body.
-Only then will the dolls stay upright, without stiffening.
+To achieve better breathing you will have to strengthen all connective tissues in and around different parts.
+This includes alveoli, abdominal organs, muscle tissue, blood vessels, nerves, subcutaneous and deep in the body.
+Only then the dolls stay upright, without stiffening.

-This insight from ABR is supported by current scientific data on the role and importance of connective tissue.
+Current scientific data supports this insight from ABR on the role and importance of connective tissue.
 In the classical rehabilitation and physiotherapy, the approach also shifts gently to the influence of connective tissue.

-By applying specific gentle pressure on the child’s body, ABR wants to evoke a reaction inside the body.
+By applying specific gentle pressure on the child’s body, ABR evokes a reaction inside the body.

 ABR focuses on (re)building a good foundation, which gives the child better conditions for posture and movement.
 Because it concerns biomechanical reactions, the (affected) brain-nerve-muscle mechanism is not important.
-That is why it works on these children; it avoids what they can not do (control by the brain) and focuses on what they can do (biomechanics).
+That is why it works on these children.
+It avoids what they can’t do (control by the brain) and focuses on what they can do (biomechanics).